-buy provigil online uk The word Yule has Indo European roots that are still visible in northern Europe today.
+The word Yule has Indo European roots that are still visible in northern Europe today.
 In Denmark, Norway and Sweden it is called Jul and in Iceland and the Faroe Islands it is Jol.
-The proto Germanic word for Yule was Jehwla and the old English word used by the Anglo Saxons was Giuli and the whole season which roughly corresponded to the months of December and January was called Geola.
-December, in Anglo Saxon England was referred to as aerra Geola meaning the time before Yule and January was called fterra Geola meaning the time following Yule.
+The proto Germanic word for Yule was Jehwla and the old English word used by the Anglo Saxons was Giuli.
+The whole season which roughly corresponded to the months of December and January was called Geola.
+December, in Anglo Saxon England was referred to as aerra Geola meaning the time before Yule and January was called afterra Geola meaning the time following Yule.
 In Bede’s ‘The Reckoning of Time’, he wrote that Giuli was the day that the sun turned back before increasing in light again.
 The Anglo Saxons made this day the first of their new year and began their celebrations with Modranecht (Modraniht).
-Bede explained that these old festivities were celebrated at the same time as Christmas because back when the Julian calendar was used, the 25th of December was the time of the winter solstice.
+Bede explained that these old festivities were celebrated at the same time as Christmas.
+This is because back when the Julian calendar was used, the 25th of December was the time of the Winter Solstice.
 Bede, being a Christian monk, does not go into any details about how these rites were celebrated.

-go here Modranecht took place on the eve of the midwinter festival.
-Mothers’ Night was spent honouring all mothers and also the disir (female spirits that looked over the family).
-Mothers, who through both their suffering and joy enabled their children to grow and thrive; life giving like the sun.
-There is a lot of evidence of there once being a Germanic Mother cult, but we are not sure whether this cult had anything to do with Mothers’ Night.
-There is no evidence of Modranecht ever being observed in Scandinavia, but that doesn’t mean that it never was.
+Modranecht took place on the eve of the midwinter festival.
+Mothers’ Night was spent honouring all mothers and also the Disir (female spirits who looked over the family).
+There is plenty of evidence of there having been a Germanic Mother cult, but no one is sure whether this cult had a connection with Mothers’ Night.
+There is no evidence of Modranecht ever being observed in Scandinavia, however that doesn’t mean that it was never practised there.

-The word Jol in Swedish means wheel; the seasonal wheel that turns and represents the cycle of life.
-Goddess Frigg, the wife of Odin while in her palace spun clouds that floated down to the human world of Midgard.
+The word Jol in Swedish means wheel; the seasonal wheel that is continuously turning and represents the cycle of life.
+Goddess Frigg, while in her palace, spun clouds that floated down to the human world of Midgard.
 Perhaps this wheel is reminiscent of Frigg’s own spinning wheel.

-Animals would have been sacrificed for the Yule feasts and were also offerings to the Gods, especially horses.
+Animals would have been sacrificed for the Yule feasts and were also offerings to the gods, especially horses.
 King Hakon was once invited to a pagan Yule feast where he refused to eat the horse meat that was being served because the act of doing so was pagan.
-In the end, to keep the peace, he compromised and just smelt the aromas of the cooked meat.
-At another Yule feast, things didn’t go as smoothly and it is said that Hakon was forced to eat some horse liver without being able to make the sign of the cross beforehand.
+Eventually, to keep the peace, he compromised and just smelt the aromas of the cooked meat.
+At another Yule feast, things didn’t go as smoothly and it is said that Hakon was forced to eat some horse liver without even being able to make the sign of the cross beforehand.

 In Svarfdaela Saga, there is mention of a warrior who postpones a fight until after Yule and there is a detailed account of a Yule feast in Egil’s Saga Skallagrimssonar.
 In the Saga of Grettir, two Norwegian farmers drink ‘Yule’ together and in the Saga of the Greenlanders, Eric the Red is worried that he will not be ready to host a Yule feast.
-However, he is saved when Thorfinnar brings malt with him to make ale.
-Lastly there is a funny story about a farmer called Ingjaldur who pushes aside his dislike of foreigners so he can buy some decorative Yule evergreens for his feast from a Norwegian merchant.
-Being a good host was seen as extremely important, so the food, drink and even the décor was seriously undertaken.
+Thankfully, the feast is saved when Thorfinnar brings malt with him to make the ale.
+Lastly, there is a funny story about a farmer called Ingjaldur who pushes aside his dislike of foreigners so he can buy some decorative Yule evergreens for his feast from a Norwegian merchant.
+Being a good host was seen as extremely important, so the food, drink and even the decorations was a serious undertaking.

-The swearing of oaths was seen as extremely grave and important during the Viking age.
-Oaths were ironclad and if broken could be punished by death if they were not fulfilled.
-Oaths made at Yule were even more seriously undertaken and some appear to have been marriage related, such as in Hervarar saga ok Heidreks and Sturlaugs saga starfsama.
+The swearing of oaths was seen as extremely important during the Viking Age.
+Oaths were viewed as ironclad and if broken could be punished by death if they were not fulfilled.
+Oaths made at Yule were even more serious and some appear to have been marriage related, such as in Hervarar saga ok Heidreks and Sturlaugs saga starfsama.
 The oaths were made by swearing on a boar’s head like Helgi did in Helgakvida Hjorvardssonar.

-There used to be a ritual where men would toast to their future deeds; much like New Year’s resolutions, but more meaningful and serious.
-Again hands were laid on a boar’s head and the sacrificial animal was offered up to the Gods with the sworn oath.
+There was once a ritual where men would toast to their future deeds; much like New Year’s resolutions, but more meaningful and serious.
+Again hands were laid on a boar’s head and the sacrificial animal was offered up to the gods with the sworn oath.
 A sacred oath to Freyr perhaps because the boar was associated with him.

 One of the oldest symbols of this time of year is the Yulebukk or the Yule Goat, which is believed to have its roots in Indo European folklore.
-In Scandinavia today the Yule Goat is an ornament made out of straw and decorated with red ribbon.
-It is traditional for some people to burn the straw Yulebukk as an offering to the Gods on their Yule fire.
-The Yulebukk has an ancient connection to the God Thor and his magical goats, Tanngrisni (Gap Tooth) and Tanngnost (Tooth Grinder) who pull his wagon across the sky.
+In Scandinavia today, the Yule Goat is an ornament made out of straw and decorated with red ribbon.
+Traditionally, some people burn the straw Yulebukk as an offering on their Yule fire.
+This is a remnant of our forbears sacrificing goats to the God Thor in return for favours.
+There is an ancient connection to Thor and goats.
+He has two goats, Tanngrisni (Gap Tooth) and Tanngnost (Tooth Grinder) who pull his wagon across the sky.
 Large versions of the Yule Goat can be found in towns and cities all over Scandinavia at this time of year.
-The best known one is the Gavle Goat which is erected at the beginning of Advent.
+The most well known is the Gavle Goat which goes up at the beginning of Advent.

-It was traditional to sacrifice a goat as well as cattle and horses during the long dark winter months, but with the arrival of Christianity, animal sacrifice was forbidden.
-Pagans, therefore, began to dress themselves up in goat skins and wear masks, going from door to door, singing, dancing and offering blessings to the household in exchange for food, drink or money.
+It was traditional to sacrifice boars as well as cattle and horses during the long dark winter months, but with the arrival of Christianity, animal sacrifice was forbidden.
+Pagans, therefore, began to dress up as animals instead, especially wearing goat skins and masks, going from door to door, singing, dancing and offering blessings to the household in exchange for food, drink or money.
 Even today children in Scandinavia dress up in masks and go knocking on people’s doors, singing and receiving sweets.